Future developments in Singapore: Ke Ju Hakka Village

-Expected to be completed by end-2024, Ke Ju is an upcoming seven-storey building to be developed by The Char Yong (Dabu) Association in Geylang.
+Originally scheduled to be completed by end-2024, Ke Ju is an upcoming seven-storey building to be developed by The Char Yong (Dabu) Association in Geylang.
 The building, with a light screen facade displaying Hakka embroidery patterns, will take the form of a traditional Hakka communal residence, blending modern and traditional Hakka architectural and design elements.
 It will also feature terrace gardens inspired by the Hakka mountainscapes in China with a creeping fig pavilion as a centrepiece.
 The building's first two floors will include gallery areas, courtyard spaces for small performances, a library, a cooking studio, and a multi-purpose hall.